tethysplatform/tethys/docs/tutorials/google_earth_engine/part_3/prepare.rst

 1. Navigate to `<https://opensource.org/licenses>`_ and peruse the list of Popular License.

-2. Click on the link for the `BSD 3-Clause "New" or "Revised" license <https://opensource.org/licenses/BSD-3-Clause>`_ or a license of your choice.
+2. Click on the link for the `BSD-3-Clause "New" or "Revised" license <https://opensource.org/licenses/BSD-3-Clause>`_ or a license of your choice.

 3. Create a new file called :file:`LICENSE` in the same directory as the :file:`setup.py`.